nim-lang/langserver/docs/design/LangServArchitecture.md

 sent by the editor.
 If there are dirty files, the in-memory contents are written to a temporary location in the file system before being passed to `nimsuggest` using the `dirtyFile` switch.

+## Logging

+The user should be able to trouble-shoot a misbehavior of `nls` by inspecting a global log file (or perhaps a database).
+Some filtering capabilities may be required in order to isolate the requests coming from a particular editor or a particular file.

 --------------